IgnisLabs/FlareCQRS/README.md

 command.

-This way, the classes are 100% yours, no hard dependency on this library whatsoever and you can typehint freely.
+This way, the classes are 100% yours, no hard dependency on this library whatsoever and you can type-hint freely.

 Let's see a quick example: